In 2022, Her Majesty The Queen became the first British Monarch to celebrate a Platinum Jubilee, reflecting her 70 years of service.

 National Lottery funders have announced over £22 million of National Lottery funds to help communities across the country celebrate Her Majesty The Queen’s Platinum Jubilee.
 Bringing together funds from the National Lottery, Sport England, Arts Council England, the BFI, and National Lottery Heritage Fund, the funding will allow a diverse range of celebrations to secure support.

 Hampshire and Isle of Wight Community Foundation (HIWCF) is one of the network of community foundations distributing the ‘Arts Council England Let’s Create Jubilee Fund’.
-As part of the £5 million programme, HIWCF will be distributing nearly £150,000 to local community and voluntary organisations to use creative and cultural activities to celebrate Her Majesty The Queen’s Platinum Jubilee in June 2022.
+As part of the £5 million programme, HIWCF will be distributing nearly £150,000 to local community and voluntary organisations to use creative and cultural activities to celebrate Her Majesty The Queen’s Platinum Jubilee.
 For more information visit the HIWCF website.

 Official Jubilee website